upperlinecode/intro-to-swift/day-1/xcode-setup.md

     <p align="center">
         <img src="https://github.com/upperlinecode/intro-to-swift/blob/master/day-1/images/intro-xcode-hide-show.png" height="150px" hspace="20">
     </p>
-    - when we are writing code, sometimes we want to display a message on the screen.
-We can tell our program to do so using the print command.

 - When you create a new playground, the code editor already has the following code in it: